Self-paced

 Why Do We Need to Learn About Selectors?

-Completing a stylesheet is like having a little war between selectors, you are constantly overriding previously defined styles with new ones:
+Completing a stylesheet is like waging a war between selectors.
+You are constantly overriding previously defined styles with new ones:

-1/* You first might want all the H2 tags to be font-size: 14px; and color: blue; */ 2h2 { 3 font-size: 14px; 4 color: blue; 5} 6 7/* But then you have a very particular page where the background is also blue, so you need your headings to be white */ 8 9h2 { 10 color: white; 11}
+1/* You might initially want all the H2 tags to have font-size: 14px and color: blue. */ 2h2 { 3 font-size: 14px; 4 color: blue; 5} 6 7/* But then you have a very particular page where the background is also blue, so you need your headings to be white. */ 8h2 { 9 color: white; 10}

-These "very specific" selectors will help you a lot.
-They will be your best weapon when fighting your styles war!
+These very specific selectors will help you a lot.
+They will be your best weapon when fighting your CSS war!

 📺 Here is a super cool video (3:40 min) explaining specificity.